 Pretty sweet, right?
 No more writing and typing out long, complicated passwords.
 No more worrying about a friend actually knowing your password.
 No more stupid QR codes to deal with.
 No more not connecting.
 And all that's needed is either iOS 11 or macOS High Sierra.

-In order for this to work, iOS 11 or macOS High Sierra is needed on both devices, and make sure that both devices have Wi-Fi and Bluetooth toggled on.
-If one device doesn't have either iOS 11 or macOS High Sierra, it won't work.
+In order for this to work, iOS 11 (or higher) or macOS High Sierra (or higher) is needed on both devices, and make sure that both devices have Wi-Fi and Bluetooth toggled on.
+If one device doesn't have at least either iOS 11 or macOS High Sierra, it won't work.

 As long as these requirements are met, it will work no matter if you have an iPad, iPhone, iPod touch, or Mac computer.
 In our case, we're using two iPhones as an example.

 On the iPhone that needs internet access, open up the Wi-Fi settings and select the network you want to connect to.
 This needs to be the exact same network that the other iPhone is already connected.
 After you've selected it, the "Enter Password" screen will show up.

 Now the iPhone already connected to the Wi-Fi network needs to be unlocked in order for this to work.
 If it's your iPhone, simply enter the passcode or use Touch ID or Face ID to unlock it.
 If the iPhone belongs to someone else, politely ask them to do this.

 If nothing happened on either iPhone right away, move the two devices closer together.
 They need to be in close proximity to each other in order for the unconnected iPhone to send a request to the connected device.